pankona/hashira/docsrc/prototype.md

 Here's design memorandum of hashira prototyping, for checking usability.

-## feature notice of prototype version
+## Feature notice of prototype version

 * No performance/resource consideration
 * front end is for linux PC only